thaisavelino/Portfiolio_42_SiliconValley_Paris/README.md

-# Portfolio - École 42 - Paris / Silicon-Valley
+# Portfolio - École 42 - (Paris and Silicon-Valley)

 Projects made at School 42, a innovative learning school with no teacher..